Pokémon Go: Criticism and incidents

 A sign outside Fo Guang Shan Hsi Lai Temple in Hacienda Heights, California, admonishing visitors to not play Pokémon Go inside the temple grounds.

-The app was criticized for including locations such as cemeteries and memorials as areas to capture Pokémon, including the Auschwitz-Birkenau State Museum, the United States Holocaust Memorial Museum, the National September 11 Memorial & Museum, Arlington National Cemetery, the ANZAC War Memorial, and Hiroshima Peace Memorial Park.
-Niantic later removed content from sensitive areas such as the Hiroshima Memorial and Holocaust Museum.
-The game sparked complaints from Dutch company ProRail, who said that players entered their railway tracks, and fire stations told players to not impede their staff by congregating outside.
+The app faced criticism for designating inappropriate locations like cemeteries and memorials as Pokémon capture sites, including the Auschwitz-Birkenau State Museum, the United States Holocaust Memorial Museum, the National September 11 Memorial & Museum, Arlington National Cemetery, the ANZAC War Memorial, and Hiroshima Peace Memorial Park.
+Niantic responded by removing content from sensitive areas like the Hiroshima Memorial and Holocaust Museum.
+Dutch company ProRail raised concerns about players trespassing on railway tracks, and fire stations urged players not to obstruct their operations by gathering outside.

-The game's distribution of PokéStops and gyms (derived from the portals in Ingress, Niantic's science fiction-themed AR game) was noted to be sparser in many minority neighborhoods in a reflection of American demographics.
-Players in rural areas also complained about the lack of Pokémon spawns, PokéStops, and gyms in their area.
+The game's distribution of PokéStops and Gyms (derived from the portals in Ingress, Niantic's science fiction-themed AR game) was noted to be sparser in many minority neighborhoods in a reflection of American demographics.
+Players in rural areas also complained about the lack of Pokémon spawns, PokéStops, and Gyms in their area.
 Pokémon Go was criticized for game accessibility issues by players with physical disabilities.
 The AbleGamers Foundation COO, Steve Spohn, said that when Pokémon Go was compared to other mobile games, it "excludes disabled players to a significant degree".

 A variable-message sign in Windsor, Ontario, Canada, warning drivers to avoid playing Pokémon Go while driving.

 Police departments in various countries issued warnings, some tongue-in-cheek, regarding inattentive driving, trespassing, and being targeted by criminals due to being unaware of one's surroundings.
-In the state of New York, sex offenders are banned from using the application while on parole.
-Bosnian players were warned to avoid going into minefields left over from the 1990s Bosnian War.
-In Russia, a 21-year-old video blogger, Ruslan Sokolovsky, was arrested in September 2016 for two months after playing Pokémon Go at the Church of All Saints in Yekaterinburg, and eventually received a suspended sentence for three and a half years in prison for charges of blasphemy.
+In the state of New York, sex offenders are banned from using the application while on parole, due to concerns stemming from a large percentage of the player base being minors.
+Bosnian players were cautioned to avoid entering minefields from the Bosnian War.
+In Russia, a 21-year-old video blogger, Ruslan Sokolovsky, was arrested in September 2016 for two months after playing Pokémon Go at the Church of All Saints in Yekaterinburg.
+He eventually received a suspended sentence of three and a half years in prison for charges of blasphemy.